thephoeron/fmcs/docs/index.md

 # Flavors Meta-Class System (FMCS): User Manual

+> :warning: **This is a work in progress.** The documentation is being restored and updated from the original sources according to the functionality and direction of the restoration and extension of functionality.
+Please check back later for updates.

 This manual describes the Flavors Meta-Class System (FMCS) for _Demonic Metaprogramming_ in Common Lisp, an alternative to CLOS+MOP.
 It has been restored from the [CMU AI Repository][CMUAIREPO] alongside Jürgen Walther's [BABYLON][BABYLON] AI